RBEnhanced/RB3Enhanced/BUILDING.md

 * [devkitPPC](https://devkitpro.org/wiki/Getting_Started) (for Wii compilation)
 * [BrainSlug](https://github.com/Chadderz121/brainslug-wii/blob/master/INSTALLING) (for Wii compilation)
 * Xbox 360 SDK, with build tools installed (for Xbox compilation)
+* PS3 SDK, with build tools installed (for PS3 compilation)
 * Make \*, \*\*

 You do not need devkitPPC to compile the mod for Xbox, and you do not need the Xbox 360 SDK to compile the mod for Wii.